 Barkskin is definitely very very good but this isn’t a lot of cooldown reduction (offering only a 12s reduction at max rank).
 Still good, but unless you have a specific mechanic in mind that you need Bark up for, this probably ranks second among our defensives.

 This is technically a Guardian Endurance Conduit but it does work for Resto too, with the Frenzied Regeneration HoT even applying when you’re in caster form.
-There are a few bugs like it not applying the standard mastery HoT we expect from Frenzied Regen but this is still very nice.
+There are a few bugs like it not applying the standard mastery HoT we expect from Frenzied Regen but this is still extremely nice.
 Consider it a near 25% heal when you’re in trouble.
-It does have a cooldown but during standard play you shouldn’t be in danger commonly enough that it’s not there when you need it.
 Absolutely top tier.

 Notably good for surviving very large hits that might one shot you otherwise.
 Keep it in your back pocket for those but it’s not great for regular use.

 Regrowth casts on yourself are quite rare given how sturdy we are, and the frenzied regen increase is really only useful when paired with Well-Honed Instincts above.
 This is a bit of a dud at current tuning.

 This is kind of a cute reference to a BFA azerite trait.
 You have a lot of choice when it comes to Finesse Conduits since they’re more situation-specific than Endurance and especially Potency.
 The well fed buff is actually the biggest food buff in the game so this isn’t a bad trait to slot in if you can’t find a use for the others.
 Battle res someone who died in the last wipe to supercharge them for the next.